lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 3. Ingest the files
 ===================

-The main difference when running `~lsst.meas.algorithms.IngestIndexedReferenceTask` compared with other LSST tasks is that you specify the full list of files to be ingested.
+The main difference when running :lsst-task:`~lsst.meas.algorithms.ingestIndexReferenceTask.IngestIndexedReferenceTask` compared with other LSST tasks is that you specify the full list of files to be ingested.
 For many input catalogs, this may be tens of thousands of files: more than most shells support.
-Instead, you can write a small Python script that finds files with the `glob` package to run the ``IngestIndexedReferenceTask`` task programatically.
+Instead, you can write a small Python script that finds files with the `glob` package to run the :lsst-task:`~lsst.meas.algorithms.ingestIndexReferenceTask.IngestIndexedReferenceTask` task programatically.

 Here is a sample script that was used to generate the Gaia DR2 refcat.
 Note the lines that should be modified at the top, specifying the config, input, output and an existing butler repo: